Frequently Asked Questions

 What are your hours?

-Student Health Services (SHS) is open from 8:00 AM – 5:00 PM on Monday, Wednesday, and Friday, and from 9:00 AM - 5:00 PM on Tuesday and Thursday.
+Student Health Services (SHS) is open from 8:00 AM – 5:00 PM on Monday, Tuesday, Wednesday, and Friday, and from 9:00 AM - 5:00 PM on Thursday.
 Closed on weekends.
-If you need medical care when SHS is closed, please see After Hours Care.
+If you need medical care when SHS is closed, please see Local Resources.

 Are appointments required to be seen at SHS?